December 5, 2024

 Game-based learning taps into our natural desire for achievement and progress.
 The interactive nature of games and the presence of rewards and recognition keep learners motivated and eager to succeed.

-Games can adapt to learners' individual needs and pace, providing personalised learning paths.
+Games can adapt to learners' individual needs and pace, providing personalized learning paths.
 This flexibility allows learners to focus on areas where they need improvement while bypassing already mastered concepts.

 Gamification involves applying game elements, such as points, badges, and leaderboards, to non-game contexts, like employee training or customer engagement.
 Game-based learning is more immersive and uses games as a vehicle for delivering educational content.